Find out about the objectives and fundamental principles by which we are governed in the Club Constitution.

 - In an emergency the Chair may call a meeting at four days notice.

-- The quorum shall be four of the Committee members as listed in clause 9.1.
+- The quorum shall be four of the Committee members as listed in section 9.

-- All members of the Committee as listed at clause 9.1 shall be entitled to vote.
+- All members of the Committee as listed in section 9 shall be entitled to vote.

 - All votes shall be determined by a simple majority.
 In the event of a tied vote, the Chair may exercise a casting vote.